 Yes.
-The City of Mankato widened and paved the walking path in 2013, which makes it much easier for wheel chairs and strollers to travel along the path.
+The walking path is blacktopped, which makes it easier for wheel chairs and strollers to travel along the path.

 Yes.
 There are a limited number of handicapped parking stalls available in the park during event hours.
 Bring your handicapped parking pass and plan to arrive early.

 Yes, there are heated restrooms in the park that are handicapped-accessible, and are located in the band shell near the vehicle entrance.